denzveloper/denzveloper.github.io/_posts/2025-12-23-FlatpakGTK-Respecting-KDE.md

 ```

 3. setup the qt6ct
-open the qt6ct by on meta/super menu or terminal, type: `qt6ct` to run
+open the qt6ct by on meta/super menu or terminal, type: `qt6ct` to run.
 settings on qt6ct like this or may you can costumize by yourself its ok!
 ![settings up!]({{ site.baseurl }}/images/getek/qt6ctst.webp)